CultureHQ/add-to-calendar/README.md

 ### `filename`

 Used to specify the name of the downloaded iCalendar file (where applicable - Apple Calendar, Outlook).
-Defaults to `"default"`.
+Defaults to `"download"`.

 ## Testing locally